MarithaMiracle/timesheet-app/README.md

-# Timesheet Management Application (TenTwenty Assessment)
+# Timesheet Management Application

 ## Overview
-A modern SaaS-style timesheet management application built with Next.js 15, TypeScript, and TailwindCSS.
-This application allows users to log in, view their timesheets in a dashboard, and manage weekly time entries with an intuitive interface.
+A modern Next.js 15 timesheet management application built with TypeScript and TailwindCSS.
+This application provides secure authentication, dashboard views, and comprehensive timesheet management with an intuitive user interface.

 ## 🚀 Quick Start